Payton Pritchard Prepared for Increased Role: 'I Wouldn't Be Here if I (Didn't) Stay Ready' - CLNS Media

 “It’s an adjustment.
 It’s different.
 There was a lot of things going on,” Pritchard said.
 “But, I think at the end of the day, everybody’s main focus was winning.
 We got to move on and win, and I think that was people’s focus.
 I mean, the practice was similar.
 The guys were competing.”

-Playing for a team with the best record in the association (31-12) along with championship aspirations, Pritchard remains true to getting better as a player and staying ready for opportunities, which according to him, is the kind of mindset that’s led to Boston staying atop of the Eastern Conference.
+Playing for a team with the best record in the association (31-12) breeds championship aspirations, Pritchard remains true to getting better as a player and staying ready for opportunities, which according to him, is the kind of mindset that’s led to Boston staying atop of the Eastern Conference.

 “We’re number one right now in the league.
 I know we’ve had some bumps in the road, but the bigger picture is: we’re still number one, and it’s a long season,” Pritchard added.
 “It’s just finding growth throughout the season to keep on getting better and better, and then once (we) hit that stride, you know, going into the playoffs, that’s the most important time to be clicking.”